Mariale Hardiman, EdD

 PUBLICATIONS: BOOKS, BOOK CHAPTERS AND JOURNAL ARTICLES

-Hardiman, M., (in press).
+Hardiman, M., (2019).
 The arts and creativity: From research to practice.
 In J. L. Contreras-Vidal (Ed.), Mobile brain-body imaging and the neuroscience of art, innovation and creativity.
 New York, NY: Springer.

 JohnBull, R.M., & Hardiman, M. (2018, November).
 Exploring Teacher Efficacy Beliefs in Puerto Rico: Results from a Neuroeducation Professional Development Study.
 Paper presented to AERA conference, Houston, TX.

 Hardiman, M., & JohnBull, R.M.
 (2018).
 Converting STEM Programs to STEAM Programs: Methods and Examples for Educators, Education Administrators and Policymakers.
 In M. P. Mueller, D. J. Tippins, & A. J. Stewart (Eds.), Assessing Schools for Generation R (Responsibility): A Guide for Legislation and School Policy in Science Education.
 New York, NY: Springer.

 Hardiman, M. (2017).
 The arts need to be a central part of schooling: Arts education may deliver an academic boost.
 Education Week, 37(7), pp. 28.

 Hardiman, M. (2017).
 Education and the arts: Educating every child in the spirit of inquiry and joy.
 In A. S. Canestrari & B. A. Marlowe (Eds.), The Wiley Handbook of Education Foundation.
 New York, NY: John Wiley & Sons.